oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

         ![DMS](./images/dms-150.png "Reset Data")

 2. Now, go back to the OEM Console and remove all definitions created.

+**Note:** You must first drop the Masking and Subsetting Definition before dropping the associated Application Data Model.

 3. First, **drop the Data Masking definition**.